Please Put Them On, Takamine-san: Characters

-The main protagonist who is a high school student who becomes involved with Takamine as her "closet", where he has to replace her underwear whenever she removes it.
+A high school student who becomes involved with Takamine as her "closet", where he has to replace her underwear whenever she removes it.
 He is the only one who has seen Takamine naked and is thus able to go back in time whenever she has a do-over.
 At first, he did it because he did not want to be criminalized for appearing to have sexually assaulted Takamine.
 He soon takes his task seriously to protect her from embarrassment and later reveals that he was unaware of her romantic intentions back then.